RodrigoDot/cakeres/RoadMap.md

 > ativate the layout
 > run this on console bin\cake twitter_bootstrap.publish all
 > now we have the layout files at src\template\element
-> un bin\cake bake all NOMETATABELA --theme TwitterBootstrap
+> un bin\cake bake all NOMEDATABELA --theme TwitterBootstrap

+---
+sixth
+---

+> create the seeds
+> run bin\cake bake seed NOMEDATABELA

+---
+seventh
+---

+> personalize the seeds